 Due to the fact that there is still a substantial amount of dry powder out in the real estate market (quite substantially, indeed, $295bn according to IPE), a few eyebrows were lifted.

-Isn’t real estate any longer a lucrative asset class with a relatively good risk-adjusted return for the time being and years to come?
+Isn’t real estate any longer a lucrative asset class?
+An asset class that has a relatively good risk-adjusted return for the time being and years to come?
 If one of the biggest sovereign funds is cutting back its real investments, what should smaller players think?

 A similar tone was reflected in the latest IPE publication which stated: “The asset management industry still appears to be making supernormal profits, regardless of outcomes.
 But even those, whose job is to recommend fund managers, are declaring that the current position is unsustainable.”